-For example, information did not always make it to the PIO for dissemination, dispatchers were not given clear updates on the status of the fires and messages sometimes did not reach the intended recipients due to a combination of factors.
+For example, the information did not always make it to the PIO for dissemination.
+Dispatchers did not receive clear updates on the status of the fires.
+Messages sometimes did not reach the intended recipients due to a combination of factors.

-Ultimately, there’s nothing that can be done to fix the problems of the past.
-The key is to learn from those mistakes and be better prepared for the future.
+Ultimately, nothing can fix the problems of the past.
+The key is to learn from those mistakes and prepare for the future.

 Gatlinburg is a strong town.
 But we will never forget the lost lives.

 How Dolly Parton helped those who suffered